 Atlantic sturgeon are known to be captured in sink gillnet, drift gillnet, and otter trawl gear (Stein et al. 2004a, ASMFC 2007).
-Of these gear types, sink gilline gear poses the greatest known risk of mortality for by-caught sturgeon (ASMFC 2007).
+Of these gear types, sink gillnet gear poses the greatest known risk of mortality for by-caught sturgeon (ASMFC 2007).
 Sturgeon deaths were rarely reported in the otter trawl observer dataset (ASMFC 2007).
 However, the level of mortality after release from the gear is unknown (Stein et al. 2004a).
-In a review of the Northeast Fishery Observer Program (NEFOP) database for the years 2001-2006, observed bycatch of Atlantic sturgeon was used to calculate bycatch rates that were then applied to commercial fishing effort to estimate overall bycatch of Atlantic sturgeon in commercial fisheries.
-This review indicated sturgeon bycatch occurred in statistical areas abutting the coast from Massachusetts (statistical area 514) to North Carolina (statistical area 635) (ASME 2007).
+In a review of the Northeast Fishery Observer Program (NEFOP) database for the years 2001-2006, observed bycatch of Atlantic-sturgeon was used to calculate by catch rates that were then applied to commercial fishing effort to estimate overall bycatch of Atlantic sturgeon in commercial fisheries.
+This review indicated sturgeon bycatch occurred in statistical areas abutting the coast from Massachusetts (statistical area 514) to North Carolina (statistical area 635) (ASMPC 2007).
 Based on the available data, participants in an ASMFC bycatch workshop concluded that sturgeon encounters tended to occur in waters less than 50 m throughout the year, although seasonal patterns exist (ASMFC 2007).
-The ASMFC analysis determined that an average of 650 Atlantic sturgeon mortalities occurred per year (during the 2001 to 2006 timetrame) in sink gillnet fisheries.
-Steuret al. (2004a), based on a review of the NMFS.
-Observer Database from 1989-2000, found clinal variation in the bycatch rate of sturgeon in sink gillnet gear with the lowest rates occurring off of Maine and highest rates off of North Carolina for all months of the year.
+The ASMFC analysis determined that an average of 650 Atlantie sturgeon mortalities occurred per year (during the 2001 to 2006 timeframe) in sink rillnet fisheries.
+Stein et al. (2004a), based on a review of the NMFS Observer Database from 1989-2000, found clinal variation in the bycatch rate of sturgeon in sink gillnet gear with the lowest rates occurring off of Maine and highest rates off of North Carolina for all months of the year.

-In an updated analysis, the Northeast Fisheries Science Center (NEFSC) was able to use data from the NEFOP database to provide updated estimates for the 2006 to 2010 timeframe.
-Data were limited by observer coverage to waters outside the coastal boundary (fzone>0) and north of Cape Hatteras, NC.
+In an updated analysis, the Northeast Fishenes-Science Center (NEFSC) was able to use data from the NEFOP database to provide updated estimates for the 2006 to 2010 timeframe.
+Data were limited by observer coverage towaters outside the coastal boundary (fzone>0) and north of Cape Hatterias, NC.
 Sturgeon identified by Federal observers as Atlantic sturgeon, as well as those categorized as unknown sturgeon, were included in the data set.
 At this time, data were limited to information collected by the NEFOP.
 Limited data collected in the At-Sea Monitoring Program were not included, although preliminary views suggest the incidence of sturgeon encounters was low.
-The frequency of encounters in the observer programs was expanded by total landings recorded in tishing vessel trip reports (VTR) rather than dealer data, since the dealer data does not include information on mesh sizes.
+The frequency of encounters in the observer programs was expanded by total landings recorded in this present to the sizes.
 Generally, the VTR data represent greater than 90 percent of total landings.
 Data were combined into division (identified as the first two digits in the statistical area codes), quarter, gear type (otter trawl (fish) and sink gillnet) and mesh categories.
-Mesh sizes were categorized for otter trawl as small (<5.5") or large (greater than or equal to 5.5"), and small (<5.5"), large (between 5.5" and 8") and extra-large (>8") in sink gillnets.
+Mesh sizes were categorized for otter trawl as small (<5.5") or large (greater than or equal to 5.5"), and small (<5.5"), large (between 5.5" and 8") and extra-large (<8") in sink gillnets.